 I made an FOI request to an agency and they haven’t given me a decision on time.
 What can I do?

 Some agencies continue to experience delays in processing FOI requests following the lengthy disruption to working arrangements since March 2020.

-OVIC encourages agencies and applicants to take a flexible and practical approach to making and managing requests.
+OVIC continues to encourage agencies and applicants to take a flexible and practical approach to making and managing requests.
 Communicate with the agency and work together to find an outcome that works.

 For example, the agency may ask you to agree to an extension of time to process your request.
 This is so the agency can comply with the statutory timeframe under the FOI Act, and means you will receive a decision on the request at a later date.

 If your request is large (for example, you have requested access to a large number of documents), you may be asked to reduce the size of your request so that it may be processed in time.
 You do not have to agree to such a request, but it is helpful to discuss the scope of your request with the agency and work together to reach a solution that works.

 If you do not wish to agree to the extension of time and the due date for the request passes, you have the right to make a complaint to OVIC or apply to the Victorian Civil and Administrative Tribunal (VCAT) on the basis that the agency is taken to have refused your request.

 OVIC encourages applicants to first contact the agency to discuss any delay in processing an FOI request and to work with the agency to find a suitable outcome.
 If you are still not satisfied, you have the right to make a complaint to OVIC about an action taken, or failed to be taken, by an agency (or a Minister) when performing functions or meeting its obligations under the FOI Act.

 Please refer to Make a Complaint for more information on OVIC’s complaints process.

 If you do not wish to make a complaint to OVIC, you may seek a review under section 53 of the FOI Act by VCAT on the basis of a deemed refusal.
 For more information regarding applying to VCAT visit VCAT’s website.